boazbk/tcs/lec_09_godel.md

 The idea is again a proof by reduction.
 We will show a transformation of every quantifier mixed statement $\varphi$ into a quantified _integer_ statement $\xi$ that does not use string-valued variables such that $\varphi$ is true if and only if $\xi$ is true.

-To remove string-valued variables from a statement, we encode them by integers.
+To remove string-valued variables from a statement, we encode every string by a pair integer.
 We will show that we can encode a string $x\in \{0,1\}^*$ by a pair of numbers $(X,n)\in \N$ s.t.

 * $n=|x|$